 From his childhood explorations of coastal tide pools to working as a navigation officer on board Coast Guard ships, Mike’s life has always revolved around the ocean.
 A keen observer of all things marine, Mike grew up in Victoria, British Columbia, Canada.
 After studying marine biology at the University of Victoria, he worked as a commercial diver, fishing for scallops, sea cucumbers and the giant Pacific octopus, the world’s largest octopus.

-In 1986, after working as a deck hand during a particularly stormy halibut season, Mike decided to turn his attention to protecting the ocean and it's resources instead of harvesting them.
-He joined the Canadian Coast Guard and after four years at the officer training college in Sydney, Nova Scotia, he graduated with a Bachelor of Technology in Nautical Sciences.
+In 1986, after working as a deck hand during a particularly stormy halibut season, Mike decided to turn his attention to protecting the ocean and its resources, instead of harvesting them.
+He joined the Canadian Coast Guard, and after 4 years at the officer training college in Sydney, Nova Scotia, he graduated with a bachelor of technology in nautical sciences.
 He worked as a navigation officer on search and rescue ships, aids to navigation vessels and icebreakers.
-His sea voyages took him to all three Canadian coasts, the high arctic and the Panama Canal.
+His sea voyages took him to all 3 Canadian coasts, the High Arctic and the Panama Canal.

-Mike and wife Samantha purchased the schooner Misty Isles in 1997 and began operating as Misty Isles Adventures in 2002 leading historical and eco-sailing tours and guided kayak trips.
-Starting in January 2001 Mike expanded his field a little further and worked as a naturalist and boat driver in Antarctica, the Falklands, South Georgia Islands and since 2006 he has worked the spring and fall seasons as a relief Captain on heritage sailing vessel doing youth sailing programs in BC's Southern Gulf Islands.
+Mike and wife Samantha purchased the schooner Misty Isles in 1997, and they began operating as Misty Isles Adventures in 2002, leading historical and eco-sailing tours and guided kayak trips.
+Starting in January 2001, Mike expanded his field a little farther and spent time as a naturalist and boat driver in Antarctica, the Falkland Islands and South Georgia.
+Since 2006, he has worked the spring and fall seasons as a relief captain on a heritage sailing vessel, doing youth sailing programs in British Columbia’s southern Gulf Islands.